MoVoDesign/elixir-phoenix-paginator/README.md

 ## CSS

-To customise Look and Feel, configure these classes:
+To customise the look and feel you can configure these classes:

 ```
 .paginator {